 Why did we do this?

 NHTSA came to us with a surprising problem: That unbuckled auto injuries were on the rise with teens and young adults.
 Many of them being fatal.
-So they asked us if we could figure out a way to create a new safety message that would actually resonate.
+So NHTSA asked us if we could figure out a way to create a new safety message that would actually resonate.

 A New Platform

 When we found Vine we gave each other Top Gun style high fives.
-It already had a rapidly growing user base, Influencers who were eager to help spread our message and a 6 second video format that was perfect for short attention spans and sharability.
+It already had a rapidly growing user base, Influencers who were eager to help spread our message and a 6 second video format that was perfect for short attention spans and shareability.

 Finding the leaders